 The outdoors are one of the many things that make San Mateo County and Silicon Valley so unique.
 The blend of high-tech companies with nature and beautiful San Mateo County parks truly makes our destination one of a kind.
 Hikers, runners, cycling enthusiasts, equestrians, and garden fans will all find a park to suit their interests.

 Looking to challenge yourself?
 Hike the San Bruno Mountain State Park and enjoy gorgeous views of San Francisco Bay.
 Looking to immerse yourself in a redwood forest?
 Plan to visit either Butano State Park or Memorial Park and walk among giant redwood trees.
 Or perhaps you need a breath of fresh air after multiple meetings in Silicon Valley?
 We recommend visiting Arastradero Preserve or Edgewood Park, both featuring great hiking trails to clear your mind.

 Northern Region Parks

 For northern bay folks, Oyster Point Park & Marina in South San Francisco offers 33 acres of paved trails, picnic areas, and even sandy beaches.
 On nice days you can even kick back and watch boat launches and fishermen!

-Meanwhile, the famous Junipero Serra County Park in San Bruno is a 103-acre space of meadows and hills, providing areas for hiking and picnicking, as well as beautiful views of the San Francisco Bay.
+Meanwhile, the famous Junipero Serra County Park in San Bruno is a 103-acre space of meadows and hills, providing areas for hiking and picnicking.
+This San Mateo County Park is also a great spot to glimpse at beautiful views of the San Francisco Bay.

 Another park offering gorgeous views is the San Bruno Mountain State & County Park.
 The summit is an iconic part of the peninsula’s horizon and it's 1,314’-high peak provides visitors with sweeping 360° panoramic views of the entire Bay Area.